 - The property you own (minus certain items, such as your car and home) must be worth less than $2,000, or $3,000 for a couple.

-If your application is approved, your SSI benefits will include cash payments at a minimum of $710 per month for an individual or $1,066 per month for a couple (2013).
+If your application is approved, your SSI benefits will include cash payments of $721 per month for an individual or $1,082 per month for a couple (2014), less part of your income.
 Your state may supplement this amount with an additional payment (called the State Supplementary Payment).
 The federal amount is adjusted in January of each year, depending on the U.S. cost of living.

 You will also be eligible for Medicaid and food stamps.